Production process:

 Ground Preparation

 A farmer begins by preparing their land, designing the layout of their farm for the coming season.
 Rice is grown in laser levelled bays separated by check banks.
 Stops are installed to control the flow of water from their water source to each bay.
-Groundwork comes first for drill sown crops, preparing the land months in advance to allow time to settle before sowing seeds.
-For aerial and dry broadcast crops, ground preparation occurs mere weeks before sowing.
+Groundwork comes first for drill-sown crops, preparing the land months in advance to allow time for the land to settle before sowing seeds.
+For aerial and dry-broadcast crops, ground preparation can be delayed until closer to sowing.

 Water Allocation

-Access to water is an important step in a farming process.
+Rice farming is dependent on access to irrigation water.
 The price and availability of water determine how much rice a farmer can grow.
-Each year State governments asses the water resource available in the dams and determine allocations for different users based on a hierarchy.
-Most rice is grown by general security irrigators who receive their water last in this hierarchy of allocations.
-They are also the first to have allocations reduced in times of water shortages.
+Each year, government agencies assess the water resources available in the dams and allocate them to different users according to a hierarchy.
+Most or the water used in rice production is allocated to general security water entitlements.
+The volume of water these entitlements receive is determined last in this allocation hierarchy.
+They are also the lowest allocations in times of water shortages.

 Seed order